Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 22 Januari 2026 02.36.42 UTC
+- WIB: Kamis, 22 Januari 2026 03.44.27 UTC
-- WITA: Kamis, 22 Januari 2026 03.36.42 UTC
+- WITA: Kamis, 22 Januari 2026 04.44.27 UTC
-- WIT: Kamis, 22 Januari 2026 04.36.42 UTC
+- WIT: Kamis, 22 Januari 2026 05.44.27 UTC

 Kutipan Inspiratif:
-"Reading more books will only confuse you more and you will be dreaming about success instead of becoming successful yourself."
+"There is only one thing worse than fighting with allies and that is fighting without them."

-Kategori: success
+Kategori: friendship